dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 Before you begin
 ================

-This guide assumes you are setting up a single mainnet high performance masternode for the first time.
+This guide assumes you are setting up a single mainnet high-performance masternode for the first time.
 If you are updating a masternode, see  :ref:`here
 <masternode-update>` instead.
 You will need: